borkshop/js/jspit/stream.md

 ## WIP

 ## Done

+Elaborated on the current state of the BSP demo.

+# 2020-11-27

+Fixed cdom-template's snowpack config by syncing it from jspit, and dropped the problematic cdom symlink; pain points revealed by the new forest demo.

+Minor continuing work on the BSP demo towards connecting rooms, including cleaning up cdom-template's inspector hookup, and adopting it in the bsp demo.

 Adopted viewport transform update from forest demo: now done with a planar CSS transform, rather than being calculated on each tile.
 Have not tried to measure